marvinkreis/guut/templates/debug_prompt.md

     ## Test Results
     [we will give you the results]

+    {% if include_equivalence %}
+    [if you believe the mutant to be equivalent]
+    ## Equivalent Mutant
+    [a short explanation about why the mutant is equivalent]

 Write all code in markdown blocks and specify the language, e.g.: